 - Test placement - Place the test kit at least 20 inches above the floor, preferably at your “breathing level”. .
 Keep the kit 1 foot from exterior walls, 3 feet from exterior windows, and away from drafts.
 Keep away from high humidity areas like kitchens, baths, and laundry rooms.
 Keep away from heat areas like fireplaces and furnaces.
 (See Test kit placement image below)

 - Home Conditions - Any test lasting less than 3 months requires closed-house conditions.
 This means keeping all windows and exterior doors closed, except for normal entry and exit.
 Run the heating and air conditioning system as you normally would.

 How to perform a short term radon test

 Radon test results

-You should complete two tests before deciding to install a radon mitigation system, except when a professional uses a continuous radon monitor.
-Start with an initial, short-term test.
+You should complete two tests before deciding to install a radon mitigation system, except when a professional uses a continuous radon monitor as part of a real estate transaction.

 When testing for radon start with a short-term test.
 The results from your first test will determine what your next steps will be.
 If the result is 0 to 1.9 pCi/L, retest every 2 to 5 years.
 If the test result is 2 to 7.9 pCi/L, perform a long-term follow-up test.
 If the test is 8 pCi/L or greater, perform a short-term follow-up test.
 (Click on image below to enlarge)